ldeso/blog.de-souza.eu/content/posts/one-click-deep-learning-vm-for-fast-ai.md

 tags:
   - vm
   - jupyter
-  - fastai
-  - deep learning
 type: posts
 ---
 In this post I will present the steps I used to set up a one-click deep-learning virtual machine with Google Cloud Platform.

 ## Creating the VM

 Following the fast.ai course [recommendations](https://course.fast.ai/start_gcp.html), the VM is based on the `n1-highmem-8` machine type with a Nvidia Tesla P4 GPU.
-This GPU is not available in all regions -- I personally went with the region `us-central1-a`.
+This GPU is not available in all regions -- I went with the region `us-central1-a`.

-The boot disk size is set to 200 GB and the "Deep Learning Image" is installed: this Debian-based image includes Anaconda, PyTorch and fastai.
+The boot disk size is set to 200 GB and the "Deep Learning Image" is installed; this Debian-based image includes Anaconda, PyTorch and fastai.
 In the Management options, preemptibility is switched on.

-All commands below are sent after accessing the VM via SSH.
+All commands below are sent to the VM via SSH.

 ## Jupyter Notebook Configuration